Understanding No Credit vs. Bad Credit

 The Difference Between No Credit and Bad Credit

 No credit means you don’t have any credit score, credit history, and credit report to declare.
-You will usually be defined as having no credit when you have not borrowed anything for the last seven years.
+You will usually be defined as having no credit when you have not borrowed anything for the last seven years and you will have to borrow from lenders who cater to people with no credit.

 Furthermore, there is a considerable possibility that lenders will hesitate to help you borrow money because there is no valid evidence to show how well you do in making repayments.